-Unlike some cities, New Franklin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Franklin are a mix of both white- and blue-collar jobs.
+New Franklin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Franklin is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in New Franklin who work in office and administrative support (12.80%), sales jobs (10.50%), and management occupations (8.92%).
+There are especially a lot of people living in New Franklin who work in office and administrative support (14.00%), management occupations (9.59%), and sales jobs (9.21%).

 The people who call New Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Franklin residents report their race to be White, followed by Native American.
 Important ancestries of people in New Franklin include Irish, English, Italian, and Hungarian.

 The most common language spoken in New Franklin is English.
 Other important languages spoken here include Serbo-Croatian and Spanish.